INDIAN CASINOS IN IDAHO

 TOP THINGS TO DO IN IDAHO

-Idaho is among the top culturally inspiring state that you can explore in the United State as it combines a rich heritage, mountainous American West, and friendly communities.
-You will also be amazed by the landscape in the state from the glacial lakes in the panhandle to the lunar-like landscapes on the southern border.
-The state is a great place to go if you are outdoor enthusiasts or nature lovers, some of the best things to do in Idaho are listed below.
+Idaho is among the top culturally inspiring states that you can explore in the U.S. because it combines outdoor recreation areas, mountain landscapes, along with friendly communities.
+You will be awed by the diverse landscapes – from the glacial lakes in the panhandle to the lunar-like landscapes on the southern border.
+The state is a great place to go if you are an outdoor enthusiast, or nature lover, and some of the best things to do in Idaho are listed below.

 Sun Valley Resort

-This is a resort in southern Idaho that attracts skiing enthusiasts from all over the world with its stunning facilities for winter sports.
-The highlight of the resort is the Bald and Dollar Mountain which offers downhill skiing for all levels of ability.
-The resort is also equipped with 13 chairlifts which cater towards 2000 acres of skiable terrain at the resort.
+This resort in southern Idaho attracts skiing enthusiasts from all over the world with its stunning winter sports facilities.
+The highlight of the resort is Bald and Dollar Mountain which offers downhill skiing for all levels of ability.
+The resort is equipped with 13 chairlifts which service 2,000 acres of skiable terrain.
 The resort also features a Nordic Center for cross-country skiers and snowshoers.
-Another popular activity to try out is Heli-Skiing.
-If you happen to be here during the summer months, the resort offers a plethora of activities for hikers, mountain bikers, and other outdoor activity lovers.
+Another popular activity is Heli-Skiing, which is downhill skiing or snowboarding, where instead of a ski lift, a helicopter is used to reach your starting point.
+If you happen to be here during the summer months, the resort offers many activities for hikers, mountain bikers, and other outdoor activity lovers.

 Sawtooth National Recreation Area

 This area comprises of 756,000 wildland acres in Sawtooth National Forest of central Idaho.
-The area offers tourists 700miles of hiking and equestrian trails, 40 peaks that are more than 10,000 feet high, and lots of alpine lakes to explore.
-The area also features about 50 established campgrounds where you can stay if you want to try out camping with the family.
-Some of the other top activities to try out here are fishing and mountain biking during the summer months while cross-country skiing and snowmobiling during the winter month.
+There are 700 miles of hiking and equestrian trails, 40 peaks that are more than 10,000 feet high, and lots of alpine lakes to explore.
+The area also features about 50 established campgrounds where you can stay if you want to go camping with the family.
+Some other top activities to try here are fishing and mountain biking during the summer months while cross-country skiing and snowmobiling are popular during the winter months.

 Hell Canyon National Recreation Area

-This canyon can be found within the Wallowa-Whitman National Forest in northern Idaho and it is regarded to be the deepest river gorge in North American.
-The canyon was carved out by the wild and scenic snake river which covers 95 miles along the border of Washington and Oregon.
-The best way to explore the Hell canyon is to go on hiking and horseback trails, go on a raft trip down the white-water rapids, and staying in the developed and primitive campgrounds.
-You can also come here during the winter months if you want to try out skiing and snowmobiling.
+This canyon can be found within the Wallowa-Whitman National Forest in northern Idaho and it is the deepest river gorge in North American.
+The canyon was carved out by the wild and scenic Snake River which spans 95 miles along the border of Washington and Oregon.
+The best ways to explore the Hell canyon include: hiking and horseback trails, rafting down the white-water rapids, and staying in the developed or primitive campgrounds.
+You can also come here during the winter months if you enjoy skiing and snowmobiling.

-This fall is also called the Niagara of the West and it can be found on the northeastern edge of the city of Twin Falls.
-The fall is 212-foot-tall and it was created by the turbulent force of the snake river, the waterfall covers over 900 feet and it flows year round and it is at its peak between April and July.
-You can also explore the surrounding area of the fall which includes the adjacent Dierks Lake which is filled with swimming spots, hiking trails, and scenic overlooks.
-The best thing to do here is go picnicking in picnic areas where you will enjoy stunning views of the falls.
+These falls are also called the Niagara of the West and can be found on the northeastern edge of the city of Twin Falls.
+The falls are 212-foot-tall and were created by the turbulent forces of the Snake River.
+The waterfalls flow year-round and are at their peak between April and July.
+You can also explore the surrounding areas which include the adjacent Dierks Lake which is filled with swimming spots, hiking trails, and scenic overlooks.
+Picnicking areas are also popular and provide stunning views of the falls.

 City of Rocks National Reserve

-This is a famous attraction within climbing enthusiasts and it is located in southern Idaho, it is also known as the City of Rocks.
-The emigrants along the historic California Trail notice this magnificent features and the Shoshone made a camp among the huge spires and boulders.
-The city of rocks is a popular place to go if you are a hiker, birders, mountain bikers, and photographers.
-The attraction also features a campground for tourists such as the 64 campsites where you can get access to clean water and vault toilets.
+This is a famous attraction among climbing enthusiasts.
+Located in southern Idaho, it is also known as the City of Rocks.
+The pioneers along the historic California Trail noticed this magnificent feature and the Shoshone, historically made camp among the huge spires and boulders.
+The city of rocks is a popular place to go for hikers, birders, mountain bikers, and photographers.
+The attraction also features a campground for tourists with 64 camp sites.

 Craters of the Moon National Monument

-This is a lunar-like landscape that was created by volcanic eruptions between 15,000 and 2000 years ago.
-The crater is located in southeastern Idaho and you can explore the region of lava flows on the signposted circular routes.
-The area is still geologically active and it features five caves that you can explore.
-Before you can explore this attraction, there is a need for free permits which you can easily obtain at the Monument entrance station.
+This is a lunar-like landscape that was created by volcanic eruptions between 15,000 and 20,000 years ago.
+The crater is located in southeastern Idaho and you can explore the region of lava flows on the sign-posted circular routes.
+The area is still geologically active and features five caves you can explore, but before you can explore this area, there is a need for permits which you can easily obtain at the Monument entrance station.

 This is a large area of land surrounded by the clearest, cleanest rivers and springs that you will ever see.
-Some of the best things to try out here are to hike through the Hardy Box Canyon Springs Nature Preserve or go stand up paddle boarding or canoeing along the rivers.
+Some of the best activities here are to hike through the Hardy Box Canyon Springs Nature Preserve or you can try your hand at stand-up paddle boarding or canoeing along the rivers.